home header pic

 The Bear sketches one of his famous road maps as Kyoko (his wife)

-and Kayoko (Peter's partner) look on (2018)
+and Kayoko (Peter's wife) look on in 2018

 Inside Kumano Kurôemon's kiln after 2017 firing